 7. The Lanterman Act and the applicable regulations set forth criteria that a claimant must meet in order to qualify for regional center services.
 The burden was on claimant to establish his eligibility for regional center services.
-Claimant introduced no evidence demonstrating that he is eligible to receive regional center services and Dr. Stacy's testimony established that claimant's records did not contain any information showing claimant has autism, an intellectual disability, or a condition closely related to an intellectual disability.
+Claimant introduced no evidence demonstrating that he is eligible to receive regional center services, and Dr. Stacy's credible expert testimony that claimant did meet the DSM-5 diagnostic criteria for autism, intellectual disability, or a condition closely related to an intellectual disability, was unrebutted.
+Claimant did not meet his burden and his appeal is denied.